A B C D E F G H

 Also known as an early encashment or exit charge, this is a charge applied by a financial institution when you cash in an investment within a set number of years or before a specific maturity date.

 Not to be confused with an exit penalty, this is a tax that you are liable for if your investment makes a profit.
-It is 23% of any profit you make and is taken off your investment when you withdraw money.
-(Correct as of July 07 – check Revenue site for updates)
+It is 41% of any profit you make and is taken off your investments when you withdraw money.
+(Correct as of December 2017 - Check Revenue site for updates).div>

 Fixed interest rates are fixed for a set time, so you can miss out on the benefits of lower interest rates.
 If you want to pay or your full loan, you have to pay penalty fees.
 You can change it to a variable rate.